Târgu Mureș: Sports

 Târgu Mureș is represented in many sports, including: football, handball, basketball, futsal and volleyball.

-Two football teams are based in the city: CSM Târgu Mureș and ACS MSE Târgu Mureș.
+One of the earliest clubs were Marosvásárhelyi SE, Marosvásárhelyi NMKTK, and Marosvásárhelyi Attila that played in the Hungarian league system.
+Currently, two football teams are based in the city: CSM Târgu Mureș and ACS MSE Târgu Mureș.
 Historically, the city's most successful clubs are ASA Târgu Mureș and ASA 2013 Târgu Mureș.
 The former was dissolved in 2007, its biggest achievement being its participation in three editions of the UEFA Cup during the '70s.
 The latter, founded in 2008, had a relatively short existence, being dissolved in 2017, but managed to win the 2015 Romanian Super Cup.

 BC Mureș is the city's basketball team.
 It plays in the First Romanian League.
 In the 2012–13 season, the club reached its highest achievement yet.
 It was the first time in club history when BC Mureș won the regular season.
 Eventually they finished second after losing in the final 4–2 to CSU Asesoft Ploiești.

 CSU Medicina represents Târgu Mureș in the women's volleyball league.
 The team has been a constant presence in the top flight of Romanian volleyball in the last 15 years.

 Târgu Mureș is also known for its bowling team, Electromureș.

 The city has the 3 times national champion futsal team City'us Târgu Mureș, team who also competed in the UEFA Futsal Champions League.

 Romania's largest racetrack, Transilvania Motor Ring, is located near the city.